thegetty/quire-docs/content/resources/workshop.md

 ### The `<span>` Tag

 Now that you have created the new `purple-text` class, let's apply it to a specific word with the <span> HTML tag.
-This tag is used when you want to customiz in-line elements.
+This tag is used when you want to customize in-line elements.

 <div class="try-it-yourself">